 Question (Joni Bosh): How do renewables affect power price?
 Do they go into AURORA?

 PSE Response: Renewables affect power prices by providing zero-cost power.
 The more renewable resources are added to a system, the lower the market price.
 AURORA captures all of the Renewable Portfolio Standards) (RPS) across the WECC.
 There are a significant number of renewables being built in the region, which is depressing market prices.

 Assumptions are built into AURORA for costs to determine which resources get built, including wind and solar.
 More than just RPS, economics may cause new renewables to be built, which affects power prices, by bringing them down.

-Question (Joni Bosh):With regards to CO2 price, which discount rate is PSE using?
+Question (Joni Bosh): With regards to CO2 price, which discount rate is PSE using?
 PSE Response: PSE is using the three percent and 2.5 percent rate.

-- Question (Rachel Brombaugh):How have the suggestions from the supply-side resource costs TAG meeting changed the supply-side inputs? - PSE Response:Following the release of the final (electric resource costs) report, we will show initial numbers and final numbers, so you can see what changes in the IRP.
-The report will be shared October 19, 2018. - Question (James Adcock): How does PSE develop its own load forecasting, especially on an hourly basis? - PSE Response: We get our regional load forecast from the Power Planning Council.
-PSE's load forecast will be discussed at a different meeting.

-Question (Don Marsh): Will PSE provide retail load forecast information?

-- PSE Response: We are discussing regional load forecasts.
+Question (Rachel Brombaugh): How have the suggestions from the supply-side resource costs TAG meeting changed the supply-side inputs?

+PSE Response: Following the release of the final (electric resource costs) report, we will show initial numbers and final numbers, so you can see what changes in the IRP.
+The report will be shared October 19, 2018.

+- Question (James Adcock): How does PSE develop its own load forecasting, especially on an hourly basis? - PSE Response: We get our regional load forecast from the Power Planning Council.
+PSE's load forecast will be discussed at a different meeting. - Question (Don Marsh): Will PSE provide retail load forecast information? - PSE Response: We are discussing regional load forecasts.
 You can find more detail about how retail load forecast is calculated in Appendix E of the 2017 IRP. - Question (Norm Hansen): Bridle Trails has around 9,000 residents.
 We are using a lot of electricity.
-Can you provide capacity and peak load information to Bridle Trails about its neighborhood? - Question (Doug Howell): The WUTC gave PSE a directive to use 3 percent at \$42 per ton.
-How are you complying with that directive?

-- PSE Response: The WUTC acknowledgment letter concerning PSE's 2017 IRP made a suggestion, not a directive, to include the social costs of carbon in the IRP.
+Can you provide capacity and peak load information to Bridle Trails about its neighborhood? - PSE Response: Thank you. - Question (Doug Howell): The WUTC gave PSE a directive to use 3 percent at \$42 per ton.
+How are you complying with that directive? - PSE Response: The WUTC acknowledgment letter concerning PSE's 2017 IRP made a suggestion, not a directive, to include the social costs of carbon in the IRP.
 We have done that, as we have shown in the scenarios. - Comment (Kathi Scanlan): The letter Doug is referring to suggests PSE incorporate 2.5 and 3 percent prices.
+Kathi read an excerpt from the WUTC's most recent acknowledgement letter stating: "PSE should incorporate the cost of risk of future greenhouse gas regulation in addition to known regulations when it develops its Integrated Resource Planning Solution."